This post may contain affiliate links. If you click a link and complete a purchase, we may earn a small commission at no extra cost to you.

 🎶 “If you like making love at midnight in the dunes of the Cape…” …we got you covered!

-We’ve compiled all the info you need to plan a trip from Boston to Cape Cod.
-Read on to learn about some of the most popular ways to travel from Beantown to the Cape by bus, train, ferry, car or plane.
+Ready to get started?
+Read on to learn about some of the most popular ways to travel from Beantown to the Cape by bus, train, ferry, car or plane!

 How far is Boston from Cape Cod?